couchbase/kubernetes/README.md

 ## Todo

 * Setup EXTERNAL sync gateway service and expose it
+* What happens if you terminate a couchbase server pod?
+    * New pod comes up with different ip
+    * Rebalance fails because there are now 3 couchbase server nodes, one which is unreachable
+    * To manually fix: fail over downed cb node, kick off rebalance
 * Use local etcd rather than external etcd
 * Look into host mounted volumes